 Funding of Avaaz

 Since 2009, Avaaz rejected to be funded with amounts exceeding $5,000 from companies and foundations.
 Instead, the organization relies on generous donations from individual members who have so far contributed more than $20 million.
-Prior to 2009, the organization relied on various foundations to fund its start-up and operational costs.

 Global Campaigns of Avaaz